BMC Helix Subscriber Information

 How long does it take to complete the service update process?

-Our standard upgrade window is 24 hours.
-If the upgrade completes sooner, the environment is released immediately.
+The standard service update window is up to 24 hours.
+If the update is completed earlier than expected, the environment is made available immediately.

-Will the production update be scheduled outside of core business hours?
+Are production updates scheduled outside of core business hours?

-Based on your location, service updates are scheduled to begin outside core business hours on weekdays.
+Yes.
+Based on your region, production updates are scheduled to begin outside core business hours on weekdays to minimize impact on your operations.

-The following table lists the regions and their respective update start time:
+The following table shows the update start times by region (in UTC):

 Americas